utdata/icj-class/static-apps/static-01-framework.md

 ## Building up to the static-generator app

-Through this semester we've been building your coding skills, adding a new language or tool at each week.
+Throughout this semester we've been building your coding skills, adding a new language or tool at each week.
 For each of the three core technologies, HTML, CSS and JavaScript, we've enhanced the base language with tools or systems to make them more efficient to use.

 When you built your Bootstrap practice project, you had to completely finish one page before you copied it to create your second page, which means you had lots of duplicate code.
 If you needed to change something in the Jumbotron, you had to change it on every page.
 Imagine if your site had hundreds of pages.
 That's too labor intensive in the age of computers.
 With this lesson we'll introduce a system that allows you to create a template framework that can be used to generate a number of pages with minimal extra effort.